wixtoolset/wix3/src/chm/documents/overview/light.html.md

       <p>-cultures:&lt;cultures&gt;</p>
     </td>
     <td>
       <p>Specifies a semicolon or comma delimited list of localized string cultures to load from .wxl files and libraries.
 Precedence of cultures is from left to right.
-For more information see <a href="~/howtos/ui_and_localization/specifying_cultures_to_build.html">Specifying cultures to build</a>.</p>
+For more information see [Specifying cultures to build](~/howtos/ui_and_localization/specifying_cultures_to_build.html).</p>
     </td>
   </tr>
   <tr>